Feature #1913

 This finally worked for me, no password stored anywhere.

-Updated by Martin Bächtold about 3 years ago
+Updated by Martin Bächtold over 15 years ago

 This patch also worked for me, thank you very much.

-Updated by Jérémie Delaitre almost 3 years ago
+Updated by Jérémie Delaitre about 15 years ago

 Will this patch be included into the core ?